 Field Operatives: Neuro-Weaponry / Cognitive Assault Special Divisions (CASD)

-“The sphere of operations will expand beyond the physical and informational domains, reaching into the domain of consciousness (意识域); the human brain itself will become a new combat space.” —He Fuchu, 2020
+“The sphere of operations will expand beyond the physical and informational domains, reaching into the domain of consciousness (意识域); the human brain itself will become a new combat space.” — He Fuchu, 2020

 Cognitive survey technology (认知测量技术, rènzhī cèliáng jìshù) maps the mind like a landscape of signals.
-Perception, memory, speech, motivation, and affect are captured, quantified, and visualized.
+Perception, memory, speech, motivation, and affect are captured, quantified, and visualised.
 The adversary’s psychological terrain: vulnerabilities, blind spots, habitual patterns is rendered legible.
 Thoughts and emotions become data streams; the mind is a matrix to be scanned, decoded, and influenced.

 Cognitive interference technology (认知干扰技术, rènzhī gānrǎo jìshù) pushes further, operating in the hidden dimensions of psychotronic warfare.
 Light, electromagnetic, and microwave waves pierce perception itself, creating precise disruptions that are felt before they are consciously registered.